Box (BOX)

 The catch phrase "digital transformation" originally referred to the digitization of documents within enterprises.
 The growth of digital documents has spurred an explosion of collaboration within and between businesses, which in turn is driving the demand for e-signature and content management platforms.

-Reviewing a company’s long-term sales performance reveals insights into its quality.
+A company’s long-term sales performance is one signal of its overall quality.
 Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Unfortunately, Box’s 6.6% annualized revenue growth over the last three years was weak.
-This fell short of our benchmark for the software sector and is a poor baseline for our analysis.
+Over the last five years, Box grew its sales at a sluggish 8.8% compounded annual growth rate.
+This fell short of our benchmark for the software sector and is a tough starting point for our analysis.

 Box Quarterly Revenue

-This quarter, Box reported modest year-on-year revenue growth of 4.4% but beat Wall Street’s estimates by 0.6%.
-Company management is currently guiding for a 7.6% year-on-year increase in sales next quarter.
+This quarter, Box reported year-on-year revenue growth of 9.1%, and its $301.1 million of revenue exceeded Wall Street’s estimates by 0.7%.
+Company management is currently guiding for a 8.8% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 5.7% over the next 12 months, similar to its three-year rate.
-This projection is underwhelming and implies its newer products and services will not catalyze better top-line performance yet.
+Looking further ahead, sell-side analysts expect revenue to grow 7.3% over the next 12 months.
+While this projection implies its newer products and services will catalyze better top-line performance, it is still below the sector average.

 6. Billings